quicwg/base-drafts/draft-ietf-quic-tls.md

    the connection is protected by a new Diffie-Hellman exchange.

-# TLS in Stream 1
+# TLS Usage

 QUIC reserves stream 1 for a TLS connection.
-This stream contains a complete TLS connection, which includes the TLS record layer.
+Stream 1 contains a complete TLS connection, which includes the TLS record layer.
 Other than the definition of a QUIC-specific extension (see Section-TBD), TLS is unmodified for this use.
 This means that TLS will apply confidentiality and integrity protection to its